Blue Mountains New South Wales, Australia Travel Guide

 Inquire about shipping options.
 Be aware of Australian customs for exporting certain items and your home country's import restrictions.

-Plan your days to balance outdoor adventure with cultural exploration, moments of relaxation, and opportunities to discover local treasures.
-This creates a diverse and memorable Blue Mountains experience.
+Arrange your days to balance outdoor adventure with cultural exploration, moments of relaxation, and opportunities to discover local treasures.
+This results in a diverse and memorable Blue Mountains experience.